HoldenWuLab/AT_Seg_3DCNN/README.md

 Subcutaneous and visceral adipose tissue (SAT/VAT) are potential biomarkers of risk for metabolic diseases.
 Manual segmentation of SAT/VAT on MRI is the reference standard but is challenging to deploy.
 Emerging neural networks for automated segmentation still have suboptimal VAT segmentation performance.
 A recently proposed attention-based competitive dense (ACD) 3D U-Net leverages full field-of-view volumetric multi-contrast MRI inputs (opposed phase echo image, water image, and fat image) and a novel loss function, requency balancing dice loss (FBDL), designed for VAT.

 ### Inputs:
 Full-volume multi-contrast inputs.
 Opposed phase echo image (TE_{OP}), W and F images should be stacked together channel dimension.
+This code uses pre-saved h5 files that include all the images per each subject in the corresponding training/validation/test dataset, then convert them to numpy arrays.

 ### Outputs:
 (1) SAT mask \